CiscoSE/realtime_file_dlp/README.md

 * the DLP application creates a special, so called **org-wide** webhook, for **messages/created** type of events.
 The org-wide webhook is created using Compliance Officer's authorization and with **"ownedBy":"org"** parameter.

+The example is designed to run in [AWS Lambda](https://aws.amazon.com/lambda/).
+In order to run locally, it needs an AWS S3.
+S3 can be provided by [LocalStack](https://localstack.cloud).
+LocalStack docker image can be spinned using the [docker-compose.yml](./docker-compose.yml) file.

 ## How it works
 Following diagram describes how a file is posted and how an external DLP application can intercept its publication in a Space: